-Spanish and Mediterranean houses always have red tile roofs, and sometimes satillo tile floors, which clashes with the cool colors.
-That is why you don’t see Spanish houses often in Blue, Grey, Green, Black or Taupe – I don’t think they look very good in these colors.
+Spanish and Mediterranean houses always have red tile roofs, and sometimes saltillo tile floors, which clashes with the cool colors.
+That is why you don’t see Spanish houses often in Blue, Grey, Green, Black or Taupe – I don’t think they look very good in these exterior paint colors.
 But you be the judge:

 Contemporary houses are almost exclusively white.
 This plays into their design aesthetic of simplicity and purity of form over ornamentation.
 Lately, homeowners are experimenting with grey for contemporary homes- I find this new trend refreshing.

 The same thing for Contemporary Homes goes for Mid Century.
 They look Great in White and Grey.
 Mid Century Houses have very little area to paint because they have so many floor to ceiling glass windows and very low roof lines.